aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-3-0/_index.md

 ### Added MailMerge.MergeDuplicateRegions Property to Control if Duplicate Regions are Merged

-With the introduction of this setting a single data source can now merge numerous regions with the name in a document.
+With the introduction of this setting a single data source can now merge multiple regions with the name in a document.
 This can be achieved by setting **MailMerge.MergeDuplicateRegions** to true before mail merge is executed.
 With this setting enabled if a document contains three mail merge regions all with the same name then all three are merged with the same data when mail merge is executed (this happens regardless of the data source type used).
 The default value for this option is false to allow backward compatibility.

 This behavior applies to the following MailMerge methods: